 The pro account is pretty much the same, but requires a minimum deposit of AUD 1,000, and has more competitive spreads, starting from just 0.3 pips (but the commission applies).

-Forex FS also has a resource center aimed at keeping clients up to date with the latest economic data and market-moving news.
+IFS Markets also has a resource center aimed at keeping clients up to date with the latest economic data and market-moving news.
 Their newswire headlines are updated as frequently as every 2 minutes, and covers news from all financial markets, macro-economic events, as well as politics and market analyses.